top software composition analysis tools

 Know Before You Patch

 Before committing to any update, Xygeni explains exactly what each patch does.
-You’ll see which CVEs it fixes, whether it introduces new risks, and if it causes any breaking changes.
-This way, you act with confidence and avoid unnecessary rework.
+You’ll see which CVEs it fixes, whether it introduces new risks, and if it could affect compilation.
+This transparency helps you act with confidence and avoid unnecessary rework.

 Understand Code-Level Impact